semanurbilada/try-section/assignments/ui_specification_doc.md

 * [Notes](#notes)

 ## Overview
-This document specifies the user interface for the User Management Screen.
-It outlines UI components, user interactions, and behavior to guide software developers in implementing the interface.
+This document specifies The User Interface (UI) for the User Management Screen.
+It outlines UI components, user interactions and behavior to guide software developers in implementing the interface.

 ## Requirements
 - The user should be able to view a list of existing users.